26 Jan BEST PLACES TO FISH ON YOUR OWN IN ALASKA

 Nest Lake: Before Swanson River Road meets the Swanson River, there is an eastward turn that parallels the river.
 8 miles up this road on the left side is the small parking lot for Nest Lake.
 You will need to hike about half a mile to reach the lake.
 This is a beautiful spot, pristine and remote with eagles, loons and trout up to several pounds.
 Fish this lake with salmon roe or a small spinner from the bank.
 The limit is 5 and the trout average about 14 inches.
 Use insect repellant here.

-Crescent Lake: The trailhead for Crescent Lake is located south of the Sterling Highway near mile ??.
+Crescent Lake: The trailhead for Crescent Lake is located south of the Sterling Highway.
 The hike is about 12 miles each way, but the grayling fishing is excellent from the bank and the hike is very scenic, passing other small fishless lakes along the way.

 Deep Creek: This is a small coastal stream with an excellent run of steelhead in the fall.
 Located between Homer and Soldotna, this creek has easy road access and is easily wadable.
 As a bonus, silver salmon also enter this river during the fall.
 Steelhead must be released, however silver salmon may be retained.

 Anchor River: A popular spot for locals and visitors alike for king salmon fishing during the summer from mid June through July.
 Be sure to check the regulations before fishing here.
 This little river has an excellent run of king salmon, much larger than previously thought.
-As a result, in 2008 the fishery will be opened on Wednesdays to anglers, in addition to the normal weekend openings.
-A large spinner with a single siwash hook should work well on this river.
+A large spinner with a single siwash hook should work well for Anchor River fishing spots.